-1

-Academic year 2020 - 2021, Place2Be facilitated:

-268 individual pupil sessions

-254 group pupil sessions

-395 clinical counselling

-sessions for pupils

-216 parent sessions

-322 staff sessions

-This calculates to approximately £34.36 per session.

-More impact evidence here

-Deprivation Funding / Sup port

-Breakfast The COVID-19 pandemic saw an approximate increase of 25% of our pupils become eligible for the Pupil Premium Grant.
+Each year, the service generates economic benefits of around £36 million.
+This Pro Bono report demonstrated even bigger impact than the previous one from a few years ago.
+More impact evidence here.
+Deprivation Funding / Sup • Breakfast The COVID-19 pandemic saw an approximate increase of 25% of our pupils become eligible for the Pupil Premium Grant.
 Many of our families accessed the COVID-19 resilience/hardship fund during this time.
-By providing milk and toast for our children, we know that we are providing a small contribution to help tackle local deprivation, by providing children with an snack and calcium for bone development.
-5
+By providing milk and toast for our 5 children, we know that we are providing a small contribution to help tackle local deprivation, by providing children with an snack and calcium for bone development.
 Extra-curricular activities Families on low income/unable to pay for children's extra-curricular learning.
 By providing allocated free places to disadvantaged children, allows for them to receive experiences outside of school that they may not have.
 This will support our curriculum intent.
 Outcomes of this will be to enhance children's opportunities and for the children to learn from these.
 Examples: Residential trips, day visits.
-5

-Uniform funding To support low income families, families are supported with the purchasing of school uniform.
-Examples: newly-arrived families from 5
+5 Uniform funding To support low income families, families are supported with the purchasing of school uniform.
+Examples: newly-arrived families from abroad (settlement programme), Year 6 blazers.
+5 Attendance To support good attendance of Pupil Premium families, buy into 'CSAWS' (Central School Attendance and Welfare Service Ltd) to support Pupil Premium attendance being at least in-line with non-Pupil Premium figures, and above national averages.
+Examples: Family liaison, attendance/punctuality action plans, home visits, Early Help assistance, legal advice.
+6

-abroad (settlement programme).

-Total budgeted cost: £229,197
+Total budgeted cost: £261,166.06